 The beans were stirred throughout the roasting process to prevent burning.
 The outer shell dries and cracks out.
-Roasting coffee should happen outside as there is a lot of smoke involved.
-For this reason, if you want to roast at home, you should roast no more than 1/4 lb of beans at a time.
+Roasting the beans should happen outside as there is a lot of smoke involved.
+For this reason, if you want to roast at home, you should roast no more than ¼ lb of beans at a time.

 The nibs are ground in a manual mill.
 Grinding brings out the flavour of the coffee.
-Generally, the finer the coffee is ground , the quicker the coffee is brewed.
+Generally, the finer the coffee is ground , the quicker it is brewed.

 Now for the final step: the task of brewing coffee.